dcomtois/summarytools/README.md

     straightforward `headings`. `omit.heandings` is still supported in this version but will be deprecated in the future
   - Finally, because it was subject to errors, the *Rows Subset* heading element has been removed.
-In case of a massive public outry, I’ll bring it back ;)
+In case of a massive public outcry, I’ll bring it back ;)
   - Under the hood, much has been going; the lengthier functions have been split into more manageable parts, facilitating maintenance and